-As a student and teacher, I have had the opportunity to experience first hand diverse education systems in the UK, US, France, Scandinavia, and Greece exploring different progressive pedagogical approaches.
-Having also acted as a professional dance instructor and performer gives me a rich understanding of the performative, experiential, embodied qualities that teaching and learning requires.
-This exposure has helped me to develop my own teaching philosophy integrating elements from those different disciplines, systems, and approaches adopting radical learning methods inspired by the French philosopher Jacque Ranciere’s work “The Ignorant Schoolmaster”.
+As a student and teacher, I have had the opportunity to experience first-hand diverse education systems in the UK, US, France, Scandinavia and Greece exploring different progressive pedagogical approaches.
+Having also acted as a professional dance instructor and performer provides me with a rich understanding of the performative, experiential, embodied qualities that teaching and learning requires.
+This exposure has helped me to develop my own teaching philosophy integrating elements from different scientific disciplines, education systems and learning approaches, which are mainly based upon the ontological, epistemological and axiological commitments of social constructivism.
+More specifically, I work within this paradigm adopting a critical pedagogy approach and employing radical learning methods inspired, amongst others, by the French philosopher Jacque Ranciere and his stimulating work The Ignorant Schoolmaster (1991).

 ACADEMIC COURSES, MASTERCLASSES & WORKSHOPS

-In the past, I have taught Digital Economies and Audiences, Digital Representations of Cultural Heritage, Management in the Digital Domain, Critical Approaches to Research, Creative Industries: The Experience, Research Methods, Global Marketing, Digital Marketing, Cultural Management, Principles of Entrepreneurship for the Creative Industries, Events Management/Marketing, Production and Project Management for the Creative Industry.
+In the past, I have taught Digital Economies and Audiences; Digital Representations of Cultural Heritage; Management in the Digital Domain; Critical Approaches to Research; Creative Industries: The Experience; Research Methods; Global Marketing; Digital Marketing; Cultural Management; Principles of Entrepreneurship for the Creative Industries; Events Management/Marketing; Production and Project Management for the Creative Industry.

 I am currently in the process of obtaining the HEA Fellowship Accreditation.